 A radio frequency-operated tracker can work when there’s no mobile signal, and these tend to have smaller tags than GPS trackers.
 With a range of around 120 metres, it sends audio beeps and flashing lights to a small handset, clearly indicating the direction your cat is in.
 Cost-wise, you just pay a one-off price for the tracker tag and handset – ranging from around £45 to £100, depending on the brand.

-Meanwhile, GPS trackers can give much more high-tech detail on where your cat is and what they’re up to – from her location history to real time tracking and virtual fencing, whereby you’ll receive an alert on your phone should she stray beyond a specific area.
+Meanwhile, GPS trackers can give much more high-tech detail on where your cat is and what they’re up to – from their location history to real time tracking and virtual fencing, whereby you’ll receive an alert on your phone should your cat stray beyond a specific area.
 Watch out for larger, more intrusive tags or collars and batteries, which need replacing quite frequently.
 You’ll also have ongoing monthly or annual operational costs, which can become pricey – up to £50 a year, as well as any up-front purchase price.

 Share this article by clicking on the social media icons below, and let your friends know how they can help look for a missing cat!